fulviodenza/torproxy/docs/components.md

 # High level resource definition:

 - Bridge: This is used to help censored users to connect to the Tor network.
-This is the most basic resource and we prevent to build it in such a fashion:
+This is the most basic resource and we foresee to build it in such a fashion:
 We will run obfs4proxy image in a pod container and automatically edit the configuration inside the container to run the bridge: